Power line safety

 Here are some tips to avoid having to cut down or trim your tree later on:

-1. Visualize the tree at its full size height and width when preparing to plant.
-As it grows and reaches its full height, it may present a hazard if it grows into the power line.
+- Plan for the tree’s full size.
+Visualize the tree at its full height and width when preparing to plant.
+As it grows, it may become a hazard if it grows into the power line.

-3. Before you dig, click or call BC One Call to find out where gas lines and other buried utilities are, so you can avoid planting trees near them or damaging underground equipment.
+- Before you dig, click or call BC 1 Call to find out where underground power or gas lines are buried so you can avoid planting trees near them or damaging underground equipment.
 This service is fast, free and required by law.

 Hire professionals to prune trees near power lines